Privacy: Securing Computers

 It's a sad fact that just like cell phones, stock operating systems like Windows and Mac track their users to an excessive degree.
 Not to pick on them unfairly, but Windows 10 is by far the worst offender.
 However, you shouldn't assume that using Mac is the better option.

 In a perfect world, the best option is Linux.
-Linux is an open-source operating system with dozens of variants, each offering their own unique set of features.
-Most linux distributions are very private and secure compared to Windows and Mac by default, though some place additional emphasis on privacy or security.
+Linux is an open-source operating system with dozens of variants, each offering their own unique set of features and target audience.
+Most linux distributions are considerably more private compared to Windows and Mac, though some place additional emphasis on privacy or security.
 I recommend Debian in most situations.
-It has the most support, it is built on open-source freeware, and it can support the most programs that users of mainstream softwares have come to rely on.
-At very least, I recommend it as a starting point to get used to linux and explore the world of alternative operating systems.
+It has a lot of availabe support online, it is built on open-source freeware, and it can more easily support most programs that users of mainstream softwares have come to rely on, like Discord and Slack.
+At very least, I recommend it as a starting point to get used to Linux and explore the world of alternative operating systems.
+Another distribution worth noting is Fedora.
+Fedora is less user friendly than Debian, but the security is significantly better.

-However, I realize that not everybody has the luxury of switching to Linux for any number of reasons, such as needing a mainstream OS for your job or being in posession of a device that is technically not yours and therefore you can't make such changes to.
+However, I realize that not everybody has the luxury of switching to Linux for any number of reasons, such as needing a mainstream OS for your job or being in possession of a device that is technically not yours and therefore you can't make such changes to.
 In those situations, I have listed a set of recommend settings for both Windows and Mac that I encourage you to change to make your device a little more private and secure.
+You can see my criteria for this page and why I recommended these settings here.

 - Siri: Enable Ask Siri: Off